migush/demand_forecasting/README.md

 The project uses the Rohlík Sales Forecasting Challenge dataset from Kaggle.
 The dataset contains historical sales data from Rohlík, a Czech online grocery store.
 You can find the dataset and competition details at:
 [Kaggle Competition Link](https://www.kaggle.com/competitions/rohlik-sales-forecasting-challenge-v2/overview)

+## Data Pipeline

+This project uses a streaming data pipeline that loads and processes data on-demand:

+1. **Data Preparation**: The raw data is transformed into a prepared dataset with feature engineering (saved as CSV/Parquet)
+2. **Streaming Dataset**: During training, data is loaded for each product ID only when needed
+3. **On-the-fly Processing**: Window slicing and normalization happen in real-time
+4. **Parallel Processing**: Multiple worker processes handle data loading while GPU trains

+### Benefits of Streaming Pipeline:
+- Reduced memory usage (only loads necessary data)
+- Improved training speed (parallel processing)
+- Better scalability for large datasets

 ## Project Structure

 ```